tfausak/tfausak.github.io/_posts/2011-12-20-using-css-keyframes-to-animate-my-logo.md

 ![Exploded logo animation][2]

-That's not to say I couldn't have an animated logo without CSS.
+(That's not to say I couldn't have an animated logo without CSS.
 An animated GIF would technically work, but it wouldn't stay synchronized with the colored bar across the top.
-And the color palette would be pretty limited.
+And the color palette would be pretty limited.0

 The key to animating in CSS is [keyframes][3].
 They're just a list of properties to apply at a given time.
 Since the color of the